Update: please note that the California Privacy Rights Act was approved on November 3, 2020.

-Although the CCPA has been passed and will be enforced beginning on July 1st, 2020, the privacy law landscape, at least with respect to the state of California, remains very much unsettled.
+Although the CCPA has been passed and has been enforced since July 1st, 2020, the privacy law landscape, at least with respect to the state of California, remains very much unsettled.
 That is because the political nonprofit Californians for Consumer Privacy – a group largely responsible for creating the CCPA – has collected approximately 900,000 signatures (675,000 is the required amount) from Californians to place the “California Privacy Rights Act” (“CPRA”) on the November 2020 ballot (For the record, I am a proponent of the pronunciation “sipra”).
 Assuming those signatures are legitimate, the CPRA would be placed on the November 2020 ballot for Californians to either accept or reject the measure.

 This article will provide a general overview of the key provisions of the CPRA, including key differences with the CCPA.
 To that end, the following topics will be discussed:

 - Enforcement and penalties for the misuse of minors’ data

 Enforcement and penalties for the misuse of minors’ data